 It Was A Triumph For Grace, Dignity, And Perseverance In The Face Of Institutionally Racist Policing

-However, Esteemed Lawyer Damn Louise Casey Was Commissioned To Write Another Report Decades Later, As Police Impropriety Sadly, Significantly Continued, After The Original McPherson Report, And She Also Concluded That The Met Was Institutionally Racist.
+However, Esteemed Lawyer Damn Louise Casey Was Commissioned To Write Another Report Decades Later, As Police Impropriety Sadly, Significantly Continued, Even After The Original Macpherson Report.
+She Also Concluded That The Met Was Institutionally Racist.

 Still!

-The Pioneering Efforts of Claudia Jones In Building Both ‘Integration Yet Independence’ And Doreen And Neville Lawrence Highlight How Important Building Independent Afro-Caribbean Media And Safe Spaces Is
+The Pioneering Efforts of Claudia Jones In Building Both ‘Integration And Independence’ – And – Doreen & Neville Lawrence In ‘Fighting Institutional Racism’ Highlights How Important And Powerful Demonstration Within Democracy Is.

-Wayne Campbell Founder of ‘A Celebration of Demonstration’ Explains The Importance of ‘A Safe Space For Demonstration’.
+Below: Wayne Campbell Founder of ‘A Celebration of Demonstration’ Explains How “Demonstration Is Democracy”.